| Purpose

 Locking polished aluminum reelseats are now available on rods for #5 lines and heavier.
 These may incorporate either a nickel silver or aluminum pocket butt cap.

 Guides are dark, either titanium nitrate coated or light wire bronzed, depending on the rod model.
-I will also occaionally make a rod using old tungsten steel guides out of my stock of Mildrum or Perfection guides which are no longer in production.
+I will also occasionally make a rod using old tungsten steel guides out of my stock of Mildrum or Perfection guides which are no longer in production.
 Most models will have agate stripping guides, though I will sometimes use Mildrum carbide ring strippers.

 All rods are varnished with a top grade marine spar varnish hand rubbed to a satin, rather than a high gloss finish.
-I have this year gone back to this hand rubbed finish which is how I started finishing rods in the 1980's, shown to me by Hoagy Carmichael.
+I have gone back to this hand rubbed finish which is how I started finishing rods in the 1980's, shown to me by Hoagy Carmichael.
 I feel this type of finish, though a little more work, results in a rod less likely to spook fish with flashy reflections off the flats.
 Wraps are of silk, tipped at the grip, ferrules and tip top.
 A series of signature wraps are placed between the grip and stripping guide.

 Rod tubes are of 6061 T6 heavy-walled aluminum tubing with custom brass end caps with felt inserts.
 The result is a much stronger tube than most of the commercially available ones.
 Heavy canvas tube sacks to protect the brass capped aluminum rod tube and label also keep the tubes from rattling against each other when transporting more than one rod in their tubes.